Erasmus+ Teaching Staff Mobility

 Erasmus+ partner universities (student mobility)*

 *On the linked page you can see who is the Erasmus+ Departmental Coordinator in your department and find out about the opportunities for teaching staff.
-Of course, the International Office can also provide information about the existing contracts.

 Guest lecturers can strengthen the European dimension of the host university through their Erasmus+ mobility, complement its range of courses and impart their specialist knowledge to students who do not want to or cannot study abroad.